 Lotus eletre front

 Lotus Eletre | Image: Supplied

-In our mind, there’s just no tiptoeing around the fact Geely is moving the brand into a whole new automotive segment and that the Emira was anything but a tip-of-the-hat send-off to everything we know and love about the Lotus cars of old.
+There’s no tiptoeing around the fact that Geely is moving the Lotus brand into a whole new automotive segment and that the Emira sportscar was merely a tip-of-the-hat send-off to everything enthusiasts have known and loved about Lotus cars for decades.
+There’s no “make the SUV to feed the sportscar” Porsche Cayenne strategy here; Lotus has rebranded.

-If the Eletre is the basis for the future of Lotus cars they’ll have no trouble reaching their manufacturing targets of 150,000 vehicles (we’ve seen first-hand how successful Chinese-owned brands have been in the Australian car market), but drawing comparisons between the two are hardly parallel.
+It remains to be seen if the Australian market has an appetite for a $200,000 electric SUV not made in Europe and from a traditional player in the premium market dominated by BMW, Mercedes, and Porsche, but we’d be surprised if the Eletre weren’t a sales success.
+If this is the basis for the future of Lotus cars, they’ll have no trouble reaching their manufacturing targets of 150,000 vehicles – we’ve seen first-hand how successful Chinese-owned brands have been in the Australian car market.

+Lotus eletre front